Hearing Loss Explained

 This creates ripples in the fluid, which bend the hair cells in the cochlea.
 This movement, in turn, is converted into electrical impulses that are carried through the auditory nerve to the brain, where they are translated into meaningful information.
 Hearing is a complex process.
 As with any such process, things can go wrong.

-The most common types of hearing loss are:
+Most common types of hearing loss

 Sensorineural loss – the most common type (95%) of hearing loss, occurs when the nerve endings in the inner ear are not transmitting sound properly as a result of damage to the hair cells in the cochlea.
 This damage can be caused by a number of things including noise or a natural deterioration of the hair cells that comes with age.
 Sensorineural loss cannot be cured medically but it can usually be improved through the use of hearing instruments.